Festool DOMINO 500

 Domino joiner vs Biscuit Joints: Strength, Easy to Use, Quality of Finished Piece

-And, getting over the price of the DOMINO might be tough.
+And, getting over the price of the DOMINO might be challenging.
 So, even considering pocket hole joinery, I’d still opt for a biscuit joiner if you just aren’t sure how much you’ll need the more expensive (and capable) DOMINO joiner.

 Biscuit Joiner Pros and Cons